Welcome to our fun guide to large cat breeds.

 Having a lion or a tiger as a pet might be considered impossible, but owning a large domestic cat breed is both an enjoyable and fun alternative!

-These big pet cats have all the traits of their wild relatives combined with the docile temperament of a regular house feline.
+Combined with the docile temperament of a regular house feline.

 Large cat breeds are physically bigger and heavier in size than smaller cats and should not be confused with being overweight or obese.